eknigge/AD320_Project/Docs/APIDesign.md

 ### Carts

-`GET    /admin/cart` - shows popup where we can enter/edit information about the cart
+`GET    /admin/cart` - shows a page where we can see a list of all carts
 `POST   /admin/cart` - submits request to create new cart

+`GET    /admin/cart/edit` - shows a page where we can edit an existing cart
-`PUT    /admin/cart` - update information of an existing cart
+`PUT    /admin/cart/edit` - update information of an existing cart
-`DELETE /admin/cart` - delete a specific cart
+`DELETE /admin/cart/edit` - delete a specific cart

 ### User/Vendors

-`GET    /admin/vendor` - shows popup where we can enter/edit information about the vendor
+`GET    /admin/vendor` - shows a page where we can see a list of vendors
 `POST   /admin/vendor` - submits request to create new user/vendor

+`GET    /admin/vendor/edit` - shows a page where we can edit information about a vendor
-`PUT    /admin/vendor` - update information of an existing user/vendor
+`PUT    /admin/vendor/edit` - update information of an existing user/vendor
-`DELETE /admin/vendor` - delete a specific vendor
+`DELETE /admin/vendor/edit` - delete a specific vendor

 ### Menu